CrowdStrike/falconpy/CONTRIBUTING.md

 More information about _Pylint_ can be found [here](https://www.pylint.org/).

 ### Breaking changes
 In an effort to maintain backwards compatibility, we thoroughly unit test every Pull Request for all versions of Python we support.
-These unit tests are intended to catch general programmatic errors, possible vulnerabilities (via `bandit` and [LGTM](https://lgtm.com/projects/g/CrowdStrike/falconpy)) and _potential breaking changes_.
+These unit tests are intended to catch general programmatic errors, possible vulnerabilities (via `bandit` and `CodeQL`) and _potential breaking changes_.

 > If you have to adjust a unit test locally in order to produce passing results, there is a possibility you are working with a potential breaking change.